-M.Ed. programs in Special Education may be pursued in the areas of Mental Retardation, Learning Disabilities, Early Childhood for the Handicapped, and Mild Learning Handicapped.
+M.Ed. programs in Special Education may be pursued in the areas of Mental Retardation, Learning Disabilities, Early Childhood Special Education and Mild Learning Disabilities.
 A specific program of courses is planned in conjunction with the student's major advisor.
 The student should consult an advisor in the Department of Curriculum, Instruction, and Administration for further assistance in the appropriate area.
-The education specialist degree is offered in the area of Mild Learning Handicapped only.
+The education specialist degree is offered in the area of Mild Learning Disabilities only